-This document has been prepared as a draft report for Aberdeenshire Council.
+This document has been prepared as a final report for Aberdeenshire Council.
 JBA Consulting accepts no responsibility or liability for any use that is made of this document other than by the Client for the purposes for which it was originally commissioned and prepared.

-JBA Consulting has no liability regarding the use of this report Aberdeenshire Council.
+JBA Consulting has no liability regarding the use of this report except to Aberdeenshire Council for the purposes of the Flood Protection Scheme.